abrennec/tbag_2021/02_audio_production/readme.md

 In this lecture, we will cover the following topics in order to understand what an audio production is generally comprised of and how it is conducted:

 - Digital audio and signal flow
-- Production steps and process
+- Production steps and processes
 - Spatial audio in stereo
 - Dynamics and audio FX